nextcloud/docker/README.md

 Database:
 - `/var/lib/mysql` MySQL / MariaDB Data
 - `/var/lib/postresql/data` PostegreSQL Data
-example:
 ```console
 $ docker run -d mariadb \
 -v db:/var/lib/mysql
 ```

-If you want to get fine grained access to your data and just mount the individual files you have to take care of data, config, your theme, custom apps.
+If you want to get fine grained access to your individual files, you can mount additional volumes for data, config, your theme and custom apps.
 The `data`, `config` are stored in respective subfolders inside `/var/www/html/`.
 The apps are split into core `apps` (wich are shipped with nextcloud and you don't need to take care of) and a `custom_apps` folder.
-If you use a custom theme it would go into the `themes`subfolder.
+If you use a custom theme it would go into the `themes` subfolder.

-Overview of the folders:
+Overview of the folders that can be mounted as volumes:

+- `/var/www/html` Main folder, needed for updating
 - `/var/www/html/custom_apps` installed / modified apps
 - `/var/www/html/config` local configuration
 - `/var/www/html/data` the actual data of your Nextcloud